DaviiJones/lab-react-state-primitive-values/README.md

 The following is a list of more detailed requirements.
 As always, check the tests to see exactly what is being tested.

-- Display the current score to the user, starting from a score of `0`
+* - Display the current score to the user, starting from a score of `0` YEAH
-  - Use the _exact_ text: `Current Score: ` followed by the score
+*  - Use the _exact_ text: `Current Score: ` followed by the score YEAH
-- Clicking a button increments the score by one
+* - Clicking a button increments the score by one YEAH
-  - The button text should have the _exact_ text: `+1`
+* - The button text should have the _exact_ text: `+1`EH
-- Have a button where the user can spend `10` points to increase the value of each click by `1`
+* - Have a button where the user can spend `10` points to increase the value of each click by `1`
-  - The button should have the _exact_ text: `Pay 10 points to change from +1 to +2`
+*  - The button should have the _exact_ text: `Pay 10 points to change from +1 to +2`
-  - Display an `alert` with the _exact_ text `You can't afford that!` if the user doesn't have enough points to spend
+*  - Display an `alert` with the _exact_ text `You can't afford that!` if the user doesn't have enough points to spend
-  - If the user has enough points, reduce the score by 10, and add `1` to points you add to your score each time you click the button.
+*  - If the user has enough points, reduce the score by 10, and add `1` to points you add to your score each time you click the button.
-  - The button text should change as well, for example from `+1` to `+2`
+*  - The button text should change as well, for example from `+1` to `+2`
-  - The pay button text should also update, for example from `Pay 10 points to change from +1 to +2` to `Pay 10 points to change from +2 to +3`
+*  - The pay button text should also update, for example from `Pay 10 points to change from +1 to +2` to `Pay 10 points to change from +2 to +3`
 - When the user has `100` or more points, display a victory screen
   - There should be an `<h2>` element with the _exact_ text `You Win!`
   - There should be a button with the text `Play again?` (including the question mark)
     - Clicking on this button starts the game over again with a score of 0, a `+1` button, etc.
-  - Keep the user's score on the screen
+  * - Keep the user's score on the screen
   - Do not show the buttons to add to the score or pay points.